kej715/DtCyber/rje-station/README.md

 [machine configurartion properties](#rjews-machine), below.

 #### <a id="rjews-machine"></a>Machine Configuration Properties
+- **commandHelp** : specifies the URL of a file containing help information about the operator commands that may be entered on the RJE console.
+The content of the file may be HTML, e.g., an HTML table describing commands that are recognized.
+The URL is relative to the **httpRoot** defined above.
 - **debug** : if set to *true*, **rjews** will log debugging information to the console for the machine.
 The default is *false*.
 This also sets the default values of the **bsc.debug** and **hasp.debug** properties.